A strategic guide to using Gorgias rules to send CSAT survey only for first time buyers

 Feedback from a new customer is your best chance to see your business through fresh eyes.
 You get unfiltered opinions on things like:

-• The first impression: Was your website easy to get around?
-Did they find what they were looking for without a headache?
+The first impression: Was your website easy to navigate?
+Did they find what they were looking for easily?

-Nailing this is a big deal.
+Nailing this is important.
 A report from Salesforce found that 89% of people are more likely to buy again after a good first experience.
-Any negative feedback you get from this group is basically a blinking red light, showing you exactly where people are dropping off before you even get a chance to win them over.
+Feedback from this group shows you exactly where you can optimize to win customers over for the long term.

 The loyal customer perspective